dalmamad/mira-backend/README.md

 # Mira-backend

-this project is a backend of Mira which is a realtime chat-app. for now only backend is completed. however api-docs are privided and you can make your own frontend for this backend.
+this project is a backend for `Mira` which is a realtime chat-app. for now only backend is completed. however api-docs are privided and you can make your own `frontend` for this backend.

-# Technologies Used
+## Technologies Used

 - nodejs/express
 - postgresql
 - socket.io
 - prisma

-# Prerequisites
+## Prerequisites

 - nodejs
 - npm